Code-Institute-Submissions/Ndanema98-ConsoleHQ/README.md

  # Testing
  - ## Automated
-  - I have created some python files which automatically test my models.py, my forms.py and my views.py.
+  - I have created some python files which automatically test my models.py, my forms.py, my views.py, my contexts.py and my utils.py in my different applications.

  - ## Manual
    - This website has been tested using three different browsers (Google Chrome, Firefox, Safari) and I can confirm that it works.